 Games are fun by their very nature, and the movie “La vita è bella” showed us that anything can be turned into a game, even tragic circumstances like surviving the Holocaust.

 You just need to make up the rules and the victory condition.
 The Wikipedia article on Game mechanics is a great reference to get ideas.

 - Measure the time it takes you to file all receipts, and try to beat your personal record.

-- Every time you type number 7, snap your fingers.
+- Every time you type number 7, sing a melody.
 Every time you type number 9, take a sip of tea.

 - Draw a board game with all the steps in the process, and move the token along the fields as you go through the steps, until you reach the end.

 Please, just be careful not to turn the game into another should.
 If you’re not a competitive person, then don’t turn it into a competitive sport.

 We usually daydream about two types of experiences: something pleasant we really want to happen, or something terrible that we worry about.
 Daydreaming is also where a lot (if not all) of our creative ideas begin.

 Research has shown that at the very beginning of a project, motivation can come from being in touch with the goal that we want to achieve.
 Visualizing ourselves as having already reached the goal makes us more likely to take the first step toward it.
 (However, thinking about the end goal during the project is counter-productive.)